The short version

 What the Playbook Actually Did Here

-The Red Flag agent did exactly what it was designed to do: pattern matching at scale.
+The Red Flag detection agent did exactly what it was designed to do: pattern matching at scale.
 I couldn't monitor every customer's support ticket volume manually.
 The agent could, and did, every single day.

 But the agent didn't call the customer.
 The agent didn't read the emotional subtext between "urgent" and "evaluating other vendors."
 The agent didn't know that a three-year relationship was worth a 45-minute PM call on a Monday morning.